AlburyCity has two water supply systems; reticulated potable (treated) water and raw (untreated) water.

 Regulatory control and performance reporting

-Our water supply system is regulated by the NSW Department of Primary Industries Water Section (DPI-Water).
+Our water supply system is regulated by the NSW Department of Planning, Industry and Environment (DPIE) Water.

 Because we have more than 20,000 customers, our results are also nationally benchmarked.